-Purina partners with Alaskan Leader, a MSC-certified fishery and seafood company, for the wild cod sourced in its Alaskan Cod recipe.
+Purina, which launched Beyond in 2019, partners with Alaskan Leader, an MSC-certified fishery and seafood company, for the wild cod in its Alaskan Cod recipe.
 Alaskan Leader's fleet fishes in the Bering Sea, a division of the northern Pacific Ocean, using the longline method (that means fish are caught individually on hooks versus as a group via a big net).

 "The key factor to longline fishing is it’s very environmentally friendly," explains Shaun Andrews, captain of the Alaskan Leader's largest vessel, the Northern Leader.
 "What I like about it is that we don’t disturb anything.
 It’s not towing anything across the bottom, and you can release anything that you catch if you don't use it."